Church asks Britons to use app to clean up car wash slavery

 Thousands of workers in car washes are believed to be slaves - mostly men lured from Eastern Europe then trapped in debt bondage, forced to work in unsafe conditions, stripped of documents and subjected to threats, abuse and violence.

-Car washes accounted for the most forced labour cases referred to Britain’s modern slavery helpline last year - making up a quarter of about 700 cases - according to charity Unseen.
+Car washes accounted for the most forced labor cases referred to Britain’s modern slavery helpline last year - making up a quarter of about 700 cases - according to charity Unseen.

 A parliamentary probe was set up in April to investigate modern slavery in Britain’s hand car washes.